-- 14. Genetic Testing and Gene Therapy.
-Genetic testing and gene therapy, unless determined to be: Medically Necessary; and you meet Utilization Management Program Criteria. - 15.
-Intermediate Care.
-Care in an intermediate care facility. - 16.
+13. Genetic Testing and Gene Therapy.
+Genetic testing and gene therapy, unless determined to be: Medically Necessary; and you meet Utilization Management Program Criteria.

+- 14. Intermediate Care.
+Care in an intermediate care facility. - 15.
 Residential Care.
-Care in a facility where you stay overnight, except that this exclusion does not apply when the overnight stay is part of covered care in a hospital, a Residential Treatment Center, a Skilled Nursing Facility, or inpatient respite care covered in the "Hospice Care" section. - 17.
+Care in a facility where you stay overnight, except that this exclusion does not apply when the overnight stay is part of covered care in a hospital, a Residential Treatment Center, a Skilled Nursing Facility, or inpatient respite care covered in the "Hospice Care" section. - 16.
 Routine Foot Care Services.
-Routine foot care Services that are not Medically Necessary. - 18.
+Routine foot care Services that are not Medically Necessary. - 17.
 Services for Members in the Custody of Law Enforcement Officers.
-Out-of-Plan Provider Services provided or arranged by criminal justice institutions for Members in the custody of law enforcement officers, unless the Services are covered as out-of-Plan Emergency Services or urgent care outside the Service Area. - 19.
+Out-of-Plan Provider Services provided or arranged by criminal justice institutions for Members in the custody of law enforcement officers, unless the Services are covered as out-of-Plan Emergency Services or urgent care outside the Service Area. - 18.
 Services Not Available in our Service Area.
-Services not generally and customarily available in our Service Area, except when it is a generally accepted medical practice in our Service Area to refer patients outside our Service Area for the Service.

-- 20. Services Related to a Non-Covered Service.
+Services not generally and customarily available in our Service Area, except when it is a generally accepted medical practice in our Service Area to refer patients outside our Service Area for the Service. - 19.
+Services Related to a Non-Covered Service.
 When a Service is not covered, all Services related to the non-covered Service are excluded.
-This does not include Services we would otherwise cover to treat complications as a result of the non-covered Service. - 21.
+This does not include Services we would otherwise cover to treat complications as a result of the non-covered Service. - 20.
 Services that Are the Subject of an Out-of-Plan Provider's Notice and Consent.
-Amounts owed to Out-of-Plan Providers when you or your authorized representative consent to waive your right against surprise billing/balance billing (unexpected medical bills) under applicable state or federal law. - 22.
+Amounts owed to Out-of-Plan Providers when you or your authorized representative consent to waive your right against surprise billing/balance billing (unexpected medical bills) under applicable state or federal law. - 21.
 Third Party Requests or Requirements.
 Physical exams, tests, or other services that do not directly treat an actual illness, injury, or condition, and any related reports or paperwork in connection with third party requests or requirements, including but not limited to those for: - a.
 Employment; - b.
 Participation in employee programs; - c.
 Insurance; - d.
 Disability; - e.
-Licensing: - f.
+Licensing; - f.
 School events, sports, or camp; - g.
 Governmental agencies; - h.
 Court order, parole, or probation; - i.
-Travel. - 23.
+Travel. - 22.
 Travel and Lodging Expenses.
 Travel and lodging expenses are excluded.
-We may pay certain expenses we preauthorize in accordance with our internal travel and lodging guidelines in some situations, when a Plan Provider refers you to an Out-of-Plan Provider outside our Service Area as described under "Access to Other Providers" in the "How to Access Your Services and Obtain Approval of Benefits" section. - 24.
+We may pay certain expenses we preauthorize in accordance with our internal travel and lodging guidelines in some situations, when a Plan Provider refers you to an Out-of-Plan Provider outside our Service Area as described under "Access to Other Providers" in the "How to Access Your Services and Obtain Approval of Benefits" section. - 23.
 Unclassified Medical Technology Devices and Services.
-Medical technology devices and Services which have not been classified as durable medical equipment or laboratory by a National Coverage Determination (NCD) issued by the Centers for Medicare & Medicaid Services (CMS), unless otherwise covered by Health Plan. - 25.
+Medical technology devices and Services which have not been classified as durable medical equipment or laboratory by a National Coverage Determination (NCD) issued by the Centers for Medicare & Medicaid Services (CMS), unless otherwise covered by Health Plan. - 24.
 Weight Management Facilities.
-Services received in a weight management facility. - 26.
+Services received in a weight management facility. - 25.
 Workers' Compensation or Employer's Liability.
-Financial responsibility for Services for any illness, injury, or condition, to the extent a payment or any other benefit, including any amount received as a settlement (collectively referred to as "Financial Benefit"), is provided under any workers' compensation or employer's liability law.
-We will provide Services even if it is unclear whether you are entitled to a Financial Benefit, but we may recover Charges for any such Services from the following sources: - a.
-Any source providing a Financial Benefit or from whom a Financial Benefit is due. - b.
-You, to the extent that a Financial Benefit is provided or payable or would have been required to be provided or payable if you had diligently sought to establish your rights to the Financial Benefit under any workers' compensation or employer's liability law.
+If you suffer from an injury or illness that is compensable under a workers' compensation or employer's liability law, we will provide Services obtained at a Kaiser facility.
+We will not cover any workers compensation services obtained at contracted or non-contracted providers.
+Any workers' compensation services provided or paid for by the health plan are subject to your obligation to reimburse us to the extent of a payment or any other benefit, including any amount received as a settlement that you receive under applicable law.